DI 28001.003 An Overview of Processing Continuing Disability Review (CDR) Mailer Forms SSA-455 and SSA-455-OCR-SM

 4. Mailer Form Processing is Not a CDR

 The action to defer a CDR or refer a mailer case for a CDR is not a CDR and is not an initial determination subject to administrative review, nor is a new comparison point decision (CPD) established.

 5. The Scannable Mailer Form

 An optically scannable self-mailer variation of the mailer form, the SSA-455-OCR-SM, is most frequently used.
-The scannable mailer forms are returned to the Wilkes-Barre Data Operations Center (WBDOC) for processing (see DI 28001.003E.).
+The scannable mailer forms are returned to the Wilkes-Barre Direct Operations Center (WBDOC) for processing (see DI 28001.003E.).
 Since October 1995, the scannable mailer form SSA-455-OCR-SM is used most of the time, although the standard “hard paper” form may be used by the processing centers (PCs) or field offices (FOs).

 6. Question Sequencing on the Mailer Forms

 The responses to the questions on the mailer form, as well as information and evidence submitted with the form, may be of use to the DDS adjudicator in the event the case is subsequently referred to the DDS for a full medical CDR.